vibbits/training-material/topics/git-introduction/tutorials/3_first_commit/tutorial.md

 ---

 This is the home directory of a GitHub repository.
 From here we can already do a lot, like changing or uploading files.
+We initialized a GitHub repository with a README file and we can see that we have only one file in this repository: the README file.
+By default the text in this README file is the title of the repository and the description that we created here above.
+A README file is basically a text file with some explanation related to the repository.
+For example, what the code is all about, how to use it, how to acknowledge the developers, etc. Notice that it's a Markdown-file as we can see by the .md extension.
+An ordinary text file on your computer has a .txt extension or a word file has docx.
+More information related to markdown can be accessed from the Github guides [here](https://guides.github.com/features/mastering-markdown/).

 If you want to make a local copy of the repository, we have to **clone** it to our computer.
 Click on the green button 'Clone or download' and copy the link.
 Within the Git Bash (or Terminal), navigate to the folder where you want to keep your project folder and type the following:
 ```